 - Single- and double-hung windows

-Although they may not appeal to traditionalists as much as all-wood windows do, clad-wood replacement windows offer the best of both worlds: the look of wood windows on the interior, but with less exterior maintenance required.
+Although they might not appeal to purists as much as traditional all-wood windows, clad-wood replacement windows offer the best of both worlds: the look of wood windows on the interior, but with less exterior maintenance required.
 That's why they currently well outpace all-wood windows in popularity.

 Clad-wood windows are made of wood but have a layer of vinyl or aluminum bonded to the exterior, so they don't need to be painted or sealed.
 The interior, which is wood, can be painted or stained to match your décor.
 Clad-wood windows start out at as little as $200 per window, and maintenance costs (and time) will be significantly lower than with wood.
 Virtually all of the major wood window manufacturers offer clad-wood windows as well.
 Many contractors recommend them as a better alternative than all-wood.